iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/fundamentals/first-principles-thinking.md

 ### Next Steps

 1. **Start Your First Principles Journal**: Document your questioning process
-2. **Join Our Discussion Community**: Engage with fellow critical thinkers
+2. **Join a Discussion Community**: Engage with fellow critical thinkers
 3. **Practice Daily Assumption Questioning**: Make it a consistent habit
 4. **Share Your Insights**: Contribute to collective knowledge growth

----

-*About the Author: Sooraj Sathyanarayanan is a security researcher and advocate for evidence-based reasoning.
-His work focuses on applying rigorous logical analysis to complex security challenges while promoting privacy and digital rights.
-Connect with him on [GitHub](https://github.com/iAnonymous3000) and [LinkedIn](https://www.linkedin.com/in/soorajsathyanarayanan).*

 ---